 Correspondence Officers - Employers require candidates with executive assistant skills along with ministerial experience within state government.

-Business Analysts – As organisations and departments continue to seek more efficient ways of operating we are seeing an increased requirement for Project Managers with business process improvement experience.
-Candidates with experience scoping current operations, researching new operating models and bedding down new business processes through mapping and documentation are highly sought.
+Business Analysts – Candidates with business process improvement experience are sought after.
+Those Analysts with experience scoping current operations, researching new operating models and bedding down new business processes through mapping and documentation are in particular demand.